dopan/cisco/task_3/Readme.md

 To run the server `mvn spring-boot:run`
 (Port 8080 must not be in use or changed in /src/main/resources/application.properties)

+Not only documents are returned in JSON, but also tags associated with them

 ## Assumptions

-Documents should be unique by uri, but the constraint is not checked (there is no way to add new documents).
+- documents should be unique by uri, but the constraint is not checked (there is no way to add new documents)
-Tag name is limited to 50 characters.
+- tag name is limited to 50 characters

 ## Test
 `curl "http://localhost:8080/taggedContent?tag=humans"`